Unleash/unleash/docs/sdks/dot_net.md

 ## Step 2: Create a new Unleash Instance

-Next must must initialize a new instance of the Unleash Client.
+Next we must initialize a new instance of the Unleash Client.

 ```java
 var settings = new UnleashSettings()